The Best Kumo Cloud Alternative for Local Mitsubishi Control

 What you get back is a heat pump that answers to you and nobody else.
 No account.
 No server outage that leaves you unable to change the temperature.
 No quiet worry about what happens to the app three years from now.
 Once it's set up, there's nothing to maintain and nothing to renew.

 And if you catch the Home Assistant bug later, you can reflash from Apple Home to ESPHome, or the other way, any time.
 Same browser tool, no rewiring.
-I put the Apple Home firmware on my parents' units for exactly this reason: I wasn't about to stand up a server in their house or turn myself into the family sysadmin.
+I put the Apple Home firmware on my parents' units for exactly that reason.
 They already had iPhones.
 Scan a QR code, walk away.
-That's the part Kumo Cloud can't match.
-It's your hardware, and you decide how it runs.

 1. Check that your unit has a CN105 port.
 If it runs on Kumo Cloud or MELCloud today, it almost certainly does.